A dataframe record type for Scheme

 (3 .
 2) ; (rows . columns)

-> (define df (make-dataframe '(("a" 1 2 3) ("b" 4 5 6))))
+> (make-df* (a 1 2 3) (a 4 5 6))

-Exception in (make-dataframe alist): names are not symbols
+Exception in (make-dataframe slist): names not unique

 > (dataframe-display df)